jagrvargen/holbertonschool-higher_level_programming/0x03-python-data_structures/README.md

 1. 1-element_at.py - Retrieves an element from a list and returns it.

 2. 2-replace_in_list.py - Replaces an element of a list at a specific position and returns the list.

+3. 3-print_reversed_list_integer.py - Prints all integers in a list in reverse order.